Jmqcooper1/inf-ae/REPRO.md

 ## ⚙️ Environment Setup

-Setup project by running the following commands or by checking `install_enviroment.job`:
+Setup project by running the following commands or by checking `job_scripts/install_enviroment.job`:

 ```bash
 # Example -- overwrite if needed